capsailer/capsailer-cli/README.md

 - `capsailer init`: Validate and normalize the manifest
 - `capsailer build`: Download and package images and charts
 - `capsailer unpack`: Extract bundle and set up local registry
-- `capsailer deploy`: Deploy a Helm chart in the air-gapped environment
 - `capsailer registry`: Deploy a standalone Docker registry in a Kubernetes cluster
 - `capsailer push`: Push container images to the registry